MWandall/svgLogoMaker/README.md

 ## Tests

-In intigrated terminal, run 'npm run test'.
+In integrated terminal, run 'npm run test'.
 This utilizes jest to test the different logo options.

 ## Questions